-I'm currently a (job) at (company), responsible for (say exactly what you).
+I'm currently a (job) at (company), responsible for (say exactly what you do).
 Previously, I was a (job) at (company), where I (say exactly what did and achieved).
 I also worked as a (job) at (company) doing (list responsibilities and achievements).
-I think my background in (industry) as well as my interests in (relevant topic) make me a great fit for this role.
+I think my background in (industry), as well as my interests in (relevant topic), make me a great fit for this role.
 I've attached my résumé here for further information.

 Again, I really hope there is a place for me on your team as (open position), and I look forward to hearing back from you.
 Thank you in advance for your time and consideration.

 How to Write Your Résumé